 Tyler’s practice is built on the basis of protecting his clients’ interests.
 Through his warm, confident disposition he has earned trust from his clients to see them through all their tax matters, complex transactions and litigation.

 From the New Orleans office, Tyler’s broad practice includes tax planning and tax controversies, tax-exempt organizations, estate planning/administration and litigation, commercial transactions and general commercial litigation.
 Tyler also has substantial experience handling high-net-worth community property partitions and the negotiation and preparation of marriage contracts (prenuptial agreements).
 Specifically, his experience includes representation of taxpayers before the IRS, the Louisiana Department of Revenue and various parishes.
 Tyler has also handled the administration and litigation concerning of contested and uncontested Successions worth tens of millions of dollars.

 Tyler regularly advises clients concerning operating agreements, asset purchase agreements, employment agreements, and other business matters.
-He has also negotiated sales of several businesses worth over $5 million.
 Tyler’s experience is not limited only to transactional business work.
 Tyler regularly handles litigation matters as well and has successfully argued motions in both state and federal court.

 While in law school, Tyler developed an interest in tax law and gained hands-on experience as an Extern for the United States Department of the Treasury, Internal Revenue Service, Office of Chief Counsel in New Orleans.
 This experience also encouraged him to seek a second specialized law degree in taxation.